 The role of hyaluronic acid in skin care

-The name “hyaluronic acid” comes from the words hyalos (Greek “vitreous”, since the molecule was isolated from the vitreous of the bovine eye) and “uronic acid”.
-The German biochemist Karl Mayer first received this substance in the early twentieth century, but world-wide beauty fame came to him much later.
+Hyaluronic acid comes from the word “hyalos” and “uronic acid”.
+German biochemist, Karl Mayer first received this substance in the early twentieth century, but world-wide beauty fame came to him much later.

 The human body produces hyaluronic acid on its own.
-It is contained both in the surface layer of the skin – the epidermis, and in the intercellular substance of the deep layer of the skin – the dermis.
+It is within the surface layer of the skin and the intercellular substance of the deeper layer of the skin.
 The main function of this substance is to retain moisture in the skin cells.

 With age, the synthesis of hyaluronic acid slows down, which leads to the appearance of signs of aging: